Homegoing (Gyasi novel): Effia's line

-Effia is raised by her supposed mother, Baaba, who is cruel to her.
+Effia is raised by her supposed mother, Baaba, who is extremely cruel to her.
+She is shown to be very mean throughout the story.
 Known as beauty, Effia is intended to be married to the future chief of her village, but her mother has ulterior motives to force Effia to leave the family village by marrying a British merchant, James Collins, the governor of Cape Coast Castle.
-She returns to her family village one time, when her father dies, and learns that Baaba is not Effia's mother and that Effia is the daughter of an unknown slave.
+She returns to her family village one time, when her father dies, and learns that Baaba is not her mother and that she is the daughter of an unknown slave.

 Quey, Effia and James' son, is raised in the Cape Coast Castle.
 He befriends a local boy named Cudjo and realize that they are attracted to one another.
 In fear of their relationship James sends Quey to England.
 When he returns, Quey is assigned to help to strengthen the ties between his familial village and the British merchants.
 Eventually, Fiifi, his mother, Effia's brother, along with Cudjo, raid the village of the Asante people and bring back the daughter of an Asante chief.
 Realizing that to marry her would join his people, the Fantes, with the Asantes, Quey resolves to forget Cudjo and marry the Asante girl.
+As their son James gets older, he finds himself struggling with the expectations his family has set up for him, and he starts to question the life that has been set out for him. instead of following his father's path, he falls in love with a young woman named Akosua, and together they choose to leave their families behind.
+They settle in a distant village, hoping to build a life away from the pressures that once surrounded them.
+Still, the effects of slavery and the ongoing conflicts between nearby groups continue to influence their future and the lives of the generations that come after them.

 James, Quey's son, returns to Asante land where since childhood, he has been promised to marry the daughter of the Fante chief, Amma.
 James longs to run away and marry Akosua Mensah, a farmer woman.
 With help from Effia, James runs away from Amma and lives among the Efutu people until they are raided and killed by the Asantes.
-He is saved by a man who recognizes him though James makes him promise to tell everyone he has died so he can reunite with Akosua.
+He is saved by a man who recognizes him though and finds him familiar.
+James makes him promise to tell everyone he has died so he can reunite with Akosua.